Skip to main content

 The 30-Day Clock Does Not Care How Busy You Are

 Every denial must land within 30 days of the final EUO no-show or completed verification.
-Miss one bill by one day and the defense is precluded, regardless of how strong the rest of the proof is.
+Miss one bill by one day and the defense is precluded, no matter how strong the rest of the proof is.
 With five bills on different verification chains, the timeline math is where mistakes hide.

 Every Timeline Computed Before You File